diyen1/ng-firebase-file-upload/README.md

 ## Prerequisites
-Hopefully you should have already et up angular and firebase on your application before seeking out this functionality.
+Hopefully you should have already set up angular and firebase on your application before seeking out this functionality.
 Just in case you have not, please